jwoLondon/adventOfCode/examples/aocExamples.md

 ### pairwiseCombinations

-Generate all combinations of size _k_ or smaller of an ordered list.
+Generate all combinations of size 2 of an ordered list.

 ```elm {l r siding}
 example : List ( Int, Int )